Cerber-Ursi/batch_run/README.md

 different extension).
 If it doesn't match, the program will print the error message with expected vs actual compiler output.

-Dependencies listed under `[dependencies]` in the project's Cargo.toml are accessible from within the batch.
+Dependencies listed under `[dependencies]` and `[dev-dependencies]` in the project's Cargo.toml are accessible from within the batch, just like on ordinary `cargo run`.

 A compile\_fail case that fails to fail to compile is also a failure.